Table of Contents

 - Queens: ~$2,700 for a one-bedroom

-Buying in New York
+Buying in New York: Stability and Investment

-Pros of Buying
+The Upside of Buying

-Cons of Buying
+The Downsides of Buying

 Typical Homeownership Costs